-- Remember that it is very uncommon for a lender to guarantee that you will receive a loan before you apply, especially if you have bad credit or no credit history at all.
-Lenders will almost always check your credit status before offering you a loan.
+- Remember that legitimate lenders will almost always check your credit status before offering you a loan.
+It is very uncommon for a lender to guarantee that you will receive a loan before you apply, especially if you have bad credit or no credit history at all.

 - Never send money, whether by prepaid debit card, wire or money order, before you receive the actual proceeds of the loan.
-Most lenders won't ask you to send funds in advance, and you will have little to no protection if you do.
+Very few lenders will ask you to send funds in advance, and you will have little to no protection if you do so.

-If you are a victim of an advance fee scam
+What to do if you are a victim of an advance-fee scam

-If you believe you're a victim of an advance fee scam by someone pretending to be a LendingClub employee, take the following steps immediately:
+If you believe you're a victim of an advance-fee scam by someone posing as a LendingClub employee or its representative, take the following steps immediately: